Oligonucleotide selective detection by levitated optomechanics

 To assess the performance of the random forest classifier in this experiment, a cross-validation technique was used.
 Accuracy scores from a single random forest run, particularly on a dataset of small sample size, are challenging to interpret and often do not give a complete picture.
 Monte Carlo cross-validation (MCCV) is a method which is suitable for small sample sizes.
 It functions by randomizing the samples in each training and test dataset and can be run for as many iterations as desired for robustness \cite{Xu2001}.
 MCCV can be applied to a random forest classification problem to validate the accuracy of the model, or optimize the features for use in future data \cite{Li2016}.
 A recent study compared resampling methods and found that no technique was consistently better than the others \cite{Nakatsu2023}.

-The PSD comparison of one particle from each class in Fig. \ref{fig2} suggests that there is a difference in optical properties between the SiNP groups.
-LDA dimensionality reduction was used to plot the features of the particles from the Optoanalysis \cite{Rademacher2017} fitting in two dimensions.
-The key objective of this analysis was to determine if it is possible to detect a difference between standard and oligo-functionalized SiNPs.
-The clustering depicted in Fig.~\ref{fig3}a for 25A and 25T SiNPs at the same 1000 $\mu$M concentration of ZnCl$_2$ suggests that there is some variation in the data that can be explained by SiNPs status.
-The dimensionality reduction has considered all available features generated by the Lorentzian curve fitting to the raw data, with the LDA method separating the particle type classes as much as possible.
-There is a separation between the three particle type classes, with a small overlap between these groups.
-Next, the LDA method was applied to investigate if changing the concentration of ZnCl$_2$ has a detectable effect on 25T functionalization to the surface of SiNPs.
-The separation observed in Fig.~\ref{fig3}b between the 100 $\mu$M and 1000 $\mu$M concentrations shows agreement with data from the literature \cite{Huang2022}.
-Furthermore the similarity between 500 $\mu$M and 750 $\mu$M in Fig. \ref{fig3}b could be due to the minor difference in DNA binding at these concentrations \cite{Huang2022}.
-Both 2-Dimensional LDA clustering figures demonstrate the effectiveness of this method in separating the particle type classes.
-This also shows the successful clustering of each particle group, suggesting that there is a trend in the data to correlate with the particle type.
+The PSD comparison of one particle from each class in Figure \ref{fig2} suggests that there is a difference in optical properties between the silica nanoparticle groups.
+UMAP dimensionality reduction was used to plot the features of the particles from the Optoanalysis \cite{Rademacher2017} fitting in two dimensions.
+The key objective of this analysis was to determine if it is possible to detect a difference between standard and oligonucleotide-functionalized silica nanoparticle.
+The clustering depicted in Figure \ref{fig3}a for 25A and 25T silica nanoparticles at the same 1000 $\mu$M concentration of ZnCl$_2$ suggests there is variation in the data that can be explained by silica nanoparticle status.
+The dimensionality reduction has considered all available features generated by the Lorentzian curve fitting to the raw data.
+There is a separation between the three particle types, with no overlap between these groups.
+Next, the UMAP method was applied to investigate if changing the concentration of ZnCl$_2$ has a detectable effect on 25T functionalization to the surface of silica nanoparticles.
+The separation observed in Figure \ref{fig3}b between all concentrations of ZnCl$_2$ shows agreement with data from the literature \cite{Huang2022} in that different concentrations of the binding agent can cause measurable changes in the quantity of DNA on the surface of silica nanoparticles.
+Both 2-Dimensional UMAP clustering figures demonstrate the effectiveness of this method in clustering individual groups and separating the particle type classes.